TritonX96/STC-Historical-Archives/README.md

 Photos, documents, videos, chats, drawings, songs... anything that allows us to travel back in time iykwim.

 ### 3. Deadline?<br/>
 Yes, this is a short-term archive.
-All the stuff here will be used in a special mini-something for the Club.
+All the stuff here will be used in a special mini-something for the Club.<br/>
 Suggested cut-off: End of August 2020

 <br/>